Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 Published

 Unit 2 gave us a function-approximation view of ML — pick a function class, minimise a loss, generalise.
-This unit takes that picture and adds physics to it, in three flavours: hybrid models, conservation-aware architectures, and equation discovery.
-The unit closes with a conceptual preview of physics-informed machine learning (PIML) — the framing that Units 5–9 implement against the AIMS capstone.
+This unit takes that picture and adds physics to it.
+It is a deliberately broad overview — a guided tour that samples the main physics-aware ML ideas (hybrid models, conservation-aware architectures, equation discovery, reduced-order modelling) at survey depth, to map the landscape rather than drill into any one corner.
+The very next unit, Unit 4, then goes deep on one of those corners — Neural ODEs and universal differential equations.
+This unit closes with a conceptual preview of physics-informed machine learning (PIML) — the framing that Units 5–9 implement against the AIMS capstone.

 3.1 An ODE refresher